mmmuscus/Shadow-Functions-Engine/README.md

 * **cameraCol:** This variable holds the column of the camera.

 **How it's done & notes:** First we need to set all of the cells around the screen to not being in view, since if we don't all sorts of funny buisness can happen (less shadow-y shadows appearing at the edge of the screen where they shouldn't be).
 Then we go over all of the cells that will be displayed and call [the isBesideNotSolidInView function](#34513-isbesidenotsolidinview) with them.
 If that function returns ture we set the isEdge sub variable of the cell to true (for more information about the map structure click [here](#322-map)).
-# 4. Table of Contents
+# 4. Table of contents
 ###### This section was last checked in the 1.0.0. version of the engine
 [1.
 Introduction](#1-introduction)
 * [1.1.
 The structure of this documentation](#11-the-structure-of-this-documentation)